 “We all live in our own reality,” says the detective interrogating Swedish translator Lucy Fly (Alicia Vikander).
-Except Lucy’s reality seems to be little more than a waking nightmare in critically acclaimed director Wash Westmoreland’s “Earthquake Bird,” a psychological thriller based on the award-winning book by English author Susanna Jones.
+Except Lucy’s reality seems to be little more than a waking nightmare in critically acclaimed director Wash Westmoreland’s “Earthquake Bird,” a psychological thriller based on the award-winning book by English author Susanna Jones, now available on Netflix.
 The story, set in Tokyo in 1989, details the beginning and fatal destruction of a love triangle between Lucy, photographer Teiji (Naoki Kobayashi) and Lucy’s American friend, Lily Bridges (Riley Keough).

 The Ridley Scott production means that this made-for-television movie is meatier than most, and while the plot seems predictable, Westmoreland skillfully directs the viewer’s attention to what’s happening just beneath the surface of his characters, especially Lucy.
 Saddled with guilt over childhood traumas, Lucy’s bleak life in Tokyo is suddenly turned around when she meets Teiji, who’s rarely seen not photographing her.
 Their love story is interesting to watch not just because of the immense differences between their cultural makeup, but also because their dialogue switches back and forth between English and Japanese.
 This might just be another move by Netflix to make foreign audiences feel welcome when browsing their library, but it plays out to some success (more on that later).